giellalt/giellalt.github.io/Games.md

 # Word guessing game

-Simple word guessing game in the tradition of MasterMind.
+Simple word guessing game in the tradition of [MasterMind](https://en.wikipedia.org/wiki/Mastermind_(board_game)).
+For more information on the source code, see [this repo](https://github.com/giellalt/template-wordguess-und).

 <div id="wordguess" ></div>